 If your EtherShare host has only a single network interface, or you do not want to configure EtherShare as a “seed router” (see 4.3.3 “Seed routers, non-seed routers”), EtherShare’s AppleTalk protocol stack can be configured to “interrogate” network numbers and zone information automatically each time it loads, and thus avoid the necessity of manually specifying these parameters during the EtherShare configuration.
 This situation is automatically detected by the “netconf” program.
 If automatic configuration is possible, you will get the following message when you select the network interface:

-There is only one network interface detected, thus there
+There is only one network interface detected, thus there is no need to configure any network numbers!

 If only one interface is existing, the installation program does not allow manual configuration with “netconf”.